• Skip to main content

 11. Find a few easy recipes and rotate them frequently at first.

 In the beginning, just find a few recipes to make and rotate them throughout your week.
 Pasta with marinara sauce and a side of veggies is a quick and tasty meal.
 There are lots of delicious vegan soups that you can serve with crusty bread.
-Find a few recipes for everyday meals and just repeat them.
-You can slowly add more and more to the rotation as you go.
+Rice and beans is a super easy go-to meal that's very versatile.

-12. Eat leftovers for lunch.
+12. Eat leftovers!

 This might be my favorite tip.
 I don’t want to spend a ton of time every day figuring out lunch and dinner.
 It’s so much easier to just make enough at dinner to have leftovers for the next day.
-I don’t think I ate leftovers too much before going vegan.
-Now, they’re my favorite.
-It’s great to already have some tasty food in the fridge ready to be heated up for lunch.
-No thinking needed!

 13. Find an easy breakfast to eat every day.

 I don’t know about you, but mornings are hard.
 I just want a quick breakfast that’s full of protein and nutrition to set me up for the day.
 This might not be for everyone, but I eat the same exact breakfast every day.
-Before, I used to eat a smoothie with protein powder but I’ve switched to a less processed breakfast smoothie.
-Mine is made up of soy milk, peanut powder (or peanut butter), and frozen banana.

 I actually love having the same breakfast every day as it’s one less meal decision to make.
 You don’t need to eat the same exact thing, but having a few options to choose from each day makes mornings easier.